 Cary George had a good time unsuccessfully trying to round up four deer that had become trapped in the Garden during the early winter.
 Two of them were probably the two yearling that were seen in the fall of 1988.
 Damaged fences were repaired and in the spring no new deer tracks were found, so they had gotten themselves out of the Garden before the fence repair.
-Tree limbs can fall on the perimeter fence and this allows for deer entry.
+Tree limbs can fall on the perimeter fence, or a gate left open, allowing for deer entry.
 The Gardener cannot take the time to walk the perimeter fence each day so deer can quickly find an entrance if the fence is down.
 During the winter four Bluebird houses were erected in the Upland Garden using the Starling-proof “Peterson Design.”
 (1)

-At The Friends of the Wild Flower Garden board meeting on Jan.
-21st, President Ann Kessen introduced a draft of a new mission statement for The Friends.
+At the Friends of the Wild Flower Garden board meeting on January 21st, President Ann Kessen introduced a draft of a new mission statement for The Friends.
 The key concepts of the statement were cultivation, cooperation and communication.
 In regards to “cultivation” it was specifically stated the “The plant collection is important to us.”
-Thus The Friends emphasized and continued to support helping fund the ongoing replacement of the plant collection as it is deemed necessary by the Garden Curator.
+Thus the Friends emphasized and continued to support helping fund the ongoing replacement of the plant collection as it is deemed necessary by the Garden Curator.
 (2)

 Martha Hellander: The Board also agreed to help Martha Hellander raise funds for her research project and book contract on the life of Eloise Butler.
 The Friends agreed to be named as an “applicant” for a Minnesota Historical Society Grant to be used for the project.
 The maximum grant would be $7,500 and Martha Hellander believed that her total costs may be $9,420 above the amount of the grant.

-The Martha Crone Shelter is in need of new roof which the Park Board intends to do this year in August.
+The Martha Crone Shelter was in need of new roof which the Park Board intended to do in August.
 The Board was concerned about the closeness of some trees to the roof.
 The Park Board agreed to trim but not remove any trees.
 In addition The Friends were researching the cost of a drop-down ladder to access the attic in the Shelter.

 An inventory was taken of books in the Shelter Library - the total was 202, but many were from the early 1900s or earlier or of specific topics and may be out-of-date.
 (PDF File of the inventory)